hshanka/spring-petclinic/readme.md

 ### 4b.
 Using Jenkins Credentials Management
 In order to secure my Jenkins pipeline, I also leveraged the Credentials Manager to store the JF_ACCESS_TOKEN and the Github token.
 <img width="1467" alt="image" src="https://github.com/hshanka/spring-petclinic/assets/6666290/653fb8dd-1981-46fd-b404-5e89f9f8cca7">

+### 4c.
+Additional approaches to adding security to Jenkins pipeline

+1. Enabling the Groovy Sandbox
+2. Using distributed builds

 ## 5. Publishing Docker image to JFrog Artifactory (Bonus Task)